Zhou198/Note-for-Paper-reading/Review.md

 I think the procedure of constructing local validity is similar to Venn prediction and maybe we can use other scores from hard classifiers instead of plug-in method because probability estimation is difficult in the high dimensional setting.

+Hechtlinger et al. 2019 argued the difference between label and object conditional densities and used the former as conformal score in the framework, which is better for outlier detection.
+Since this kind of score is class-independent to others, it may igonre the relations among classes.
+One potential modification is to redefine a label conditional density related to other classes.

 #### Confidence Sets Learning